 Since Wall Street and the banks control so much money and power, they seem to be able to get away with most anything, including casting blame where it does not belong.

-Some in the media, mostly Fox News, have done a great job of convincing people that lazy government workers and their overly demanding unions are bleeding government dry.
+Some in the media, mostly Fox News and right wing radio, have done a great job of convincing people that lazy government workers and their overly demanding unions are bleeding government dry.

 I am certainly not saying unions don’t have some issues, but the truth is, our government is going broke because of too many overall commitments compared to revenue streams and military spending that wasn’t budgeted.